datamole-ai/mff-cloud-app-development/lesson-2/lesson-2.md

 - The business is thriving and the number of smart warehouses is about to increase from one to a hundred.
 - The clients request a simple anomaly detection tool.

-The architecture would need to adjust at multiple levels.
+The architecture will need to be adjuste at multiple places.

 ## API